Blu-J/ts-matches/README.md

 And of of any matcher we two functions, refine and unsafe cast.
 Refine is useful when we want to check a condition, like is even.
 And the matcher is also a function which creates an either of our value as well.

+## Deploying
+Use the `npm version minor | major` and push the tags up, circle ci should do the publish on the master based on tags